mkushal/opsfleet-tasks/Readme.md

 ing on Kubernetes.
 The POC is designed to showcase how to secure communication between microservices using Istio capabilities.

 ## Step 1: Create an EKS Cluster
 You can create the EKS cluster using the AWS CLI or AWS Management Console.
-Below is a sample AWS CLI command:

 ## Step 2: Download & Install Istio